vibakar/terraform-learning/README.md

 learning-8 | Data Source
 learning-9 | Attaching EBS volume with EC2 instance.
-Used Data source and Cloud Init as well learning-10| Storing terraform state in S3
+Used Data source and Cloud Init as well learning-10| Storing terraform state in S3 learning-11| Deploying application as docker image in EC2 instance

 #### Steps to run each learnings
 * Clone this repo